 Google reviews are a major ranking factor and build trust.
 Here’s how to manage them:

-Actively managing reviews shows you value customers and builds trust.
+Actively managing reviews demonstrates your value to customers and fosters trust.
 This is a crucial component of local search optimization for nail salons, as reviews directly impact your reputation and ranking.

 4. Local Listings and Citations for Nail Salons